cloudenochcsis/Application-Code-for-EKS/Infra/README.md

 # http://localhost:3000
 ```

-**Your 3-tier application is now accessible!
-This includes a React frontend, Node.js backend, and PostgreSQL database.**
+**Your Event Booking application is now accessible!
+This includes a Vue.js frontend, Node.js backend, and PostgreSQL database.**

 ---